-Have you seen the recent report titled the Merck Animal Health Veterinary Wellbeing Study?
+Have you heard about the Merck Animal Health Veterinary Wellbeing Study (you can find the 2017 and 2020 versions HERE).
 Apparently, there had been a number of recent studies suggesting that veterinarians were suffering from increased levels of stress, as well as a high rate of suicide within the profession.
 This study wanted to delve into these issues and see if there was truly a mental health crisis amongst veterinarians.
-In case you haven’t read the report, here were some key findings:
+In case you haven’t read the report, here were some key findings from the original study:

 - Mental illness rates are not statistically different from the general population.

 - Many veterinarians that have mental illness are not receiving proper treatment.

 - Measures of wellbeing are lower than the general population.

 - Debt, stress, suicide rate among vets, and ability to retire comfortably were the top concerns.

 - Only 41% of veterinarians would recommend this profession to friends or family.

 - Male veterinarians had a higher wellbeing score than female veterinarians.